 The Corporation has not declared or paid any dividends on any of its Common Shares in the last three financial years.
-It is intended that the Corporation will not pay any dividends on its Common Shares in the near future and that future earnings will be retained to finance further expansion of the business and operations of the Corporation.
+It is expected that the Corporation will not pay any dividends on its Common Shares in the near future and that future earnings will be retained to finance further expansion of the business and operations of the Corporation.
 Any decision to pay dividends on the Corporation's Common Shares will be made by the board of directors on the basis of the Corporation's earnings, financial requirements and other conditions existing at such future time.

-For the years ended December 31, 2006, 2007 and 2008, the Corporation paid dividends of eighty cents (\$0.80) per share on the Corporation's First Preference Shares Series A in accordance with the terms and conditions of the First Preference Shares Series A. The Board of Directors of Magellan determined not to declare or pay dividends on the First Preference Shares Series A for the periods ended April 30, 2009, July 31, 2009 and October 31, 2009.
-In December, 2009, the directors declared the outstanding cumulative \$0.20 dividends for each of April 30, 2009, July 31, 2009 and October 31, 2009 and the regular dividend payable on January 31, 2010, all payable on January 31, 2010.
+For the years ended December 31, 2008, 2009 and 2010 the Corporation paid dividends of eighty cents (\$0.80) per share on the Corporation's First Preference Shares Series A. The Board of Directors of Magellan determined not to declare or pay dividends on the First Preference Shares Series A for the periods ended April 30, 2009, July 31, 2009 and October 31, 2009, but in December, 2009, declared the outstanding cumulative dividends for each such period.
 See "Description of Share Capital - Preference Shares".